Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/DocsDeploy.md

 - Commit the documentation you generated before leaving today and the update to your progress.
 - Review the [syllabus](https://make.sc/bew2.5) and ensure you are on track to meet all requirements and expectations by the end of the course.
     - _Are you on track to complete 10+ commits in your MakeUtility project?_
-    - _Have you completed 10+ Excercism solutions and committed them to the repo you linked in the [Course Tracker](https://make.sc/trackbew2.5)?_
     - _Miss a day from class?
 Review the lesson plan!
-Did you turn in all participation-based challenges listed in the [Course Tracker](https://make.sc/trackbew2.5)?_
+Did you turn in all participation-based challenges listed in the syllabus?_

 ## 📚 Resources & Credits